tim-koehler/LinuxMem/README.md

 # LinuxMem

-> Easilie read and write to the memory of process on a linux system.
+> Easily read and write to the memory of process on a linux system.

 ## Example